jacob-pugsley/Battleship/issues.md

 ﻿# Open Issues
-[12] Allow users to place their own ships on the board
+[12] Allow users to place their own ships on the board\
+[13] Update database queries to prevent SQL injection

 # Resolved Issues
 [1] Display grid on main page that can be clicked to fire\